 What is salary sacrificing?

-In a nutshell, salary sacrificing (also known as salary packaging or total remuneration) is when you take home less income in return for certain benefits.
+In a nutshell, salary sacrifice means salary sacrificing (also known as salary packaging or total remuneration) is when you take home less income in return for certain benefits.
 Less income means less taxable income… means less tax liability.
 Hooray!
 But what other considerations are there?

 Key Insights